abc8747/isqx/docs/design.md

-`isq` tries not to follow the patterns of existing units of measurement (UoM)
+`isqx` tries not to follow the patterns of existing units of measurement (UoM)
 libraries: it prioritises incremental adoption over runtime enforcement.

 It is inspired libraries like: